 Savage Daughters is a sacred space born out of the rich tapestry of Black and Indigenous ancestral traditions, where the wisdom of our foremothers thrives.
 We are united in opposition to historical labels of savagery that sought to silence us, forging a path towards a future where we are free to make our own informed wellness choices.

 We believe that the key to this freedom lies in decolonization—a profound process of rediscovering and reclaiming the wisdom embedded in our traditions.
-With roots firmly planted in the rich soil of the US South, we aim to bloom throughout Turtle Island, nurturing a community that emphasizes the voices and experiences of Black and Indigenous people, particularly in Queer and Muslim spaces.
+With roots firmly planted in the rich soil of the US South, we aim to bloom throughout Turtle Island, nurturing a community that emphasizes the voices and experiences of Black and Indigenous people.

 Through a variety of offerings deeply connected to traditional ancestral wisdom, we strive to dismantle the barriers that have sought to confine us, cultivating a world where cultural resilience thrives and the intersections of identities are celebrated, a world where all Black and Indigenous people can flourish free from the constraints of colonial labels and exclusions and most importantly, where the term "savage" is reclaimed as a symbol of strength, wisdom and unapologetic authenticity.